Veslyquix/SRR_FEGBA/Readme.md

 Bantu portrait by Thorn
 Caesar portrait by Thorn
 Radd portrait by Thorn
-Roger portrait by Thorn
+Roger portrait by StairFacts, Nickt, Lenh
-Jeorge portrait by Thorn
+Jeorge portrait by Glaceo
 Maria portrait by BuskHusker
 Minerva portrait by BuskHusker
-Linde portrait by MK404
+Linde portrait by MK404, Nickt
 Jake portrait by Thorn
 Boah portrait by Thorn
 Tomas portrait by Thorn